dribnet/purvs/README.md

 I used smarmask to make the mask for each images, and I changed the shpaes of the pixels.

 the shapes was inspired from project 3 glyphs, and I try to make different mask for each images, which help me to make a choice for artwork.

+I try to change some size for the shapes, which make the image more interesting.